-Acquisition and use of knowledge and skills (including early language/ communication and early literacy); 14.9% and Use of appropriate behaviors to meet their needs 44.7% Documentation: Data Analysis; State Performance Plan Result Program Continuum Elementary Level There are 2189 students at the elementary level and approximately 373+ have IEPs, or 17%.
+Acquisition and use of knowledge and skills (including early language/ communication and early literacy); 14.9% and Use of appropriate behaviors to meet their needs 44.7% Documentation: Data Analysis; State Performance Plan Result 8 Program Continuum Elementary Level There are 2189 students at the elementary level and approximately 373+ have IEPs, or 17%.
 The special education program continuum is as follows: Review of the program continuum to ensure an effective co-teaching model that promotes inclusive best practice efforts.
-Timeline : Immediately and ongoing The special education program continuum is as follows: general education classroom with special education and related services 3 full inclusion model classrooms (K-2) special class integrated in a school building speech/language and/or related services including occupational therapy, physical therapy, counseling/social skills, etc push -in and pull -out Specialized program(s) for students with significant developmental disabilities/autism spectrum disorder Specialized brain-based Therapeutic Program for students who have experienced significant trauma and/or experience significant deficits in social/emotional skills (K-2 and 3-5 classroom) Highly Specialized program meeting the needs of students with disabilities with high impact on all aspects of daily living.
-Progress Check: March 2023 FOLLOW-UP FINDINGS:
+Timeline: Immediately and ongoing The special education program continuum is as follows: general education classroom with special education and related services 3 full inclusion model classrooms (K-2) special class integrated in a school building speech/language and/or related services including occupational therapy, physical therapy, counseling/social skills, etc push -in and pull-out Specialized program(s) for students with significant developmental disabilities/autism spectrum disorder Specialized brain-based Therapeutic Program for students who have experienced significant trauma and/or experience significant deficits in social/emotional skills (K-2 and 3-5 classroom) Highly Specialized program meeting the needs of students with disabilities with high impact on all aspects of daily living.
+Staffing: 17 Special Educators that provide services through a resource model Progress Check: March 2023 FOLLOW-UP FINDINGS: Program review is ongoing at the district level.
+Select teachers participated in professional development regarding best practices in inclusive education (Specially Designed Instruction and the CoTeach Model and CoTeach).
+Book studies were hosted at two elementary schools facilitated by school principals.